 In 1975, B. Teagle, surveyed the plants in the park as part of what became an influential book called ‘The Endless Village’.
 Teagle’s book highlighted the fact that wildlife was to be found in towns as well as the countryside – a finding that has been made again and again.
 A more detailed survey was then carried out in 1990 by the Wildlife Trust for Birmingham and the Black Country.

-The central pond is surrounded by ornamental woodland of beech, ash, oak, crack willow, alder, sycamore etc. The damp, rocky inflow area has a lining of mosses and liverworts and Water Starwort can be spotted in the pool.
+The Long Pond is surrounded by ornamental woodland of beech, ash, oak, crack willow, alder, sycamore etc. The damp, rocky inflow area has a lining of mosses and liverworts and Water Starwort can be spotted in the pool.
 The bank supports Wood Melick an unusual and attractive woodland grass.

-The Northwestern pond is all but dried out and shaded with Branched bur-reed, Yellow Flag and variegated canary-grass.
+The Oak Tree Pond is all but dried out and shaded with Branched Bur-Reed, Yellow Flag and Variegated Canary-Grass.